ClaudioESSilva/claudioessilva.github.io/content/post/2020-09-22-recover-database-encrypted-modules-code-with-dbatools.md

 If you want to connect using DAC from a remote server, you need to configure the [remote admin connection](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/remote-admin-connections-server-configuration-option) option as the default is 0 (off).

-<h4>Using dbatools to check/set the 'remote admin connection' configuration</h4>
+#### Using dbatools to check/set the 'remote admin connection' configuration

 ``` powershell
 Get-DbaSpConfigure -SqlInstance "instance1" -ConfigName RemoteDacConnectionsEnabled